saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 ### 4. Login a User
 - **Endpoint**: `POST api/auth/login`
 - **Description**: Logs a user in with email and password and returns a JWT.
-Non-privileged users must have a verified email.
+  Non-privileged users — jobseeker, employer, affiliate — must have a verified email (is_email_verified = true).
+  Admin and moderator accounts are allowed to log in without email verification.
 - **Headers**:
  - `x-fingerprint (optional)` — device/browser fingerprint (used for anti-fraud & rate limiting).
 - **Request Body**: